 Given here is the list of UAE Public holidays for the year 2017.
 Private companies will also be closed on these days.
 The Islamic festivals are based on Islamic calendar, determined by various moon phase sighting.
 The dates of the holidays change every year.
 The Dubai Statuary Government Holidays 2017 calendar is only based on estimates.
 The Dubai holiday calendar cannot be guaranteed for 100 percent accuracy.

-In the year 2016, employees in government sector may have about 14 holidays, while their counterparts in private sector may enjoy 11 days off.
-Here is the list of UAE Public Holidays in 2016.
+In the year 2017, employees in government sector may have about 14 holidays, while their counterparts in private sector may enjoy 11 days off.
+In UAE the weekend is on Friday and Saturday.
+Here is the list of UAE Public Holidays in 2017.

 International New Year's Day

 Sunday 1st January 2017